 While current circumstances have forced organizations to contend with a litany of devices, in truth we’ve already been heading that way for a number of years.

-An MDM solution is the answer to this particular question.
+MDM managed services are the answer to this particular question.

 How an MDM can provide security

 An MDM helps by giving IT teams visibility over every device in your network.

 Mobile devices, particularly the personal devices of employees, often lack the correct malware and anti-virus software and as a result are vulnerable to attacks.

 It is comprised of two parts: software on the endpoint called the MDM agent; and an MDM server which exists either on-premise or in the cloud.